BillsLasa/Scientific-Paper-Machine-Learning-Adaptive-Control-Motor-Inertia---Python-and-Matlab/README.md

 # (Scientific Paper) Machine Learning Adaptive Control Motor Inertia - Python and Matlab

-This repository stores all the codes used for the scientific paper entitled "Adaptive Pole Positioning Control using Machine Learning for DC Motor with Variable Inertia".
+This repository stores all the codes used for the scientific paper entitled *"Adaptive Pole Positioning Control using Machine Learning for DC Motor with Variable Inertia"*.
 It consists of python and matlab codes that were used to simulate 2000 different DC motors, obtain the necessary data and train 4 supervised machine learning models for regression, with the objective of creating a control element that regulates the speed of the motor when inertia changes.
 For more details, please visit my scientific paper: https://doi.org/10.37811/cl_rcm.v6i5.3152

 ## Author 👤
 **Luis Ángel Sánchez Aguilar**